inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 When you expose a TCP port with Ngrok like SSH, you'll get allocated a random TCP port on one of their servers.

-With inlets PRO you can get an unlimited number of TCP ports, and whichever ones you like including: 80, 443 which means you can run a reverse proxy at home or on your laptop.
+With inlets Pro you can get an unlimited number of TCP ports, and whichever ones you like including: 80, 443 which means you can run a reverse proxy at home or on your laptop.

 * [Remote access to SSH](https://docs.inlets.dev/#/get-started/quickstart-tcp-ssh)
 * [Host multiple sites with Caddy v2](https://docs.inlets.dev/#/get-started/quickstart-http)